 B.R.A.K.E.S. utilizes instructors from various backgrounds who have extensive experience with advanced driver training and defensive driving instruction.
 Their credentials include experience as accomplished race drivers and skilled driving instructors.
 In fact, many of our instructors have provided training for numerous automobile manufacturers while others have experience as advanced defensive driving instructors to the United States Secret Service and various private security organizations.

 The B.R.A.K.E.S.
-Teen Pro-Active Driving Course is offered free of charge, however, we require a $99 refundable deposit to hold your spot.
+Teen Pro-Active Driving Curriculum is offered free of charge, however, we require a $99 refundable deposit to hold your spot.
 As a non-profit 501 (c)3 organization, B.R.A.K.E.S. relies on donations, sponsorships, and various fundraising events to allow them to provide this lifesaving program to teenagers across the country.